memuunkie/twilioapp/README.md

 # twilioapp
 An app to try out Twilio's API

 ### REQUIREMENTS

-Built using Python and Twilio API.
+Requires Python 3.X and Twilio installed.

+**To Install Twilio**

 Run `pip install requirements.txt`.

-Requires a Twilio account and a credentials.py file.
+**To Get Twilio Credentials**

-Go to [www.twilio.com](https://www.twilio.com/try-twilio) to get a free account.
+1. Go to [www.twilio.com](https://www.twilio.com/try-twilio) to get a free account.
+2. Get a free Twilio number.
+3. Verify a mobile number (eg., your personal cell or a number that can receive text msgs).
+4. Find your `Account SID` and the `Auth Token`.

+### SETUP

+Before running app, be sure to include a `credentials.py` file with your Twilo credentials.

-Create a python file called `credentials.py`.
+1. Create a python file named `credentials.py`.

-Add the following to the file:
+2. Add the following to the file:

 	account_sid = ''
 	auth_token = ''